Heinrich Wieland Prize at Berlin Science Week.

 A public discussion with Heinrich Wieland Laureate Craig M. Crews

 What path does an idea spawned by curiosity-driven research take from lab to real-world treatment?
 How do science-based start-ups succeed in the US and in Germany?
-These and other questions will be addressed during this virtual meeting held as part of Berlin Science Week organised by the Boehringer Ingelheim Foundation.
-Our guest of honour will be this year's Heinrich Wieland laureate Craig M. Crews.
+These and other questions were addressed during this virtual meeting held as part of Berlin Science Week organised by the Boehringer Ingelheim Foundation.
+Our guest of honour was this year's Heinrich Wieland laureate Craig M. Crews.
 The chemist and professor at Yale University is a pioneer in the field of controlled protein degradation.

 4:00 pm: Talk with Craig M. Crews, 2020 Heinrich Wieland Laureate

-4:10 pm: Public discussion titled Starting up science: From lab to therapy moderated by science journalist Monika Seynsche
+4:10 pm: Public discussion moderated by science journalist Monika Seynsche

 4:30 pm: Join in our open-floor discussion on entrepreneurship in science!